-1. If no case has been filed in the trial court, the appointing authority for misdemeanors is: the District Judge.
+1. If no case has been filed in the trial court, the appointing authority for misdemeanors is: the County Judge.

 2. If no case has been filed in the trial court, the appointing authority for felonies is: the District Judge.